UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Smart plugs offer a safer and more convenient way to manage your holiday lights through automatic schedules and remote control.

-Manual timers are helpful, but we like smart plugs because they offer superior control and safety for your holiday display.
+Manual timers are helpful, but we highly recommend upgrading to smart plugs because they offer superior control and safety for your holiday display.
 These devices allow you to schedule your lights to turn off automatically late at night or control them remotely via your smartphone if you forget to unplug them before leaving the house.
-This ensures your lights aren’t running when no one is awake to monitor them, reducing the chance of overheating.
+This ensures your lights aren’t running when no one is awake to monitor them.

 Infographic showing a Christmas tree with tips to keep it hydrated and away from heat sources.